What Do Human Resources Specialist Do?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 There were about 547,800 jobs for Human Resources Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 38,900 new jobs for Human Resources Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 57,600 job openings in this field each year.
+The BLS estimates 57,600 yearly job openings in this field.

 The states with the most job growth for HR Specialist are Utah, Washington, and Nevada.
 Watch out if you plan on working in Mississippi, Maine, or District of Columbia.
 These states have the worst job growth for this type of profession.